What Is NFC Technology And How Does It Relate To Identity Verification?

 When compared to OCR, NFC is faster and more secure when reading data.
 Also, it does not involve the use of a camera to extract the information.

-On the other hand, the OCR can lead to errors if or it is a well-developed technology (we will tell you more here).
+On the other hand, the OCR can lead to errors if or it is a well-developed technology.

 What is NFC-based identity verification?